Dudu (German footballer)

-Club career
+Career

 Haesler started his senior career with German Bundesliga side Werder Bremen.
 In 2021, he was sent on loan to FC Nordsjælland in Denmark.
 On 23 August 2021, he debuted for FC Nordsjælland during a 3–1 win over Vejle Boldklub.

-International career
+On 6 June 2024, Dudu signed with Viktoria Köln in 3.
+Liga.

+Personal life

-Haesler is eligible to represent Brazil internationally through his mother.
+Born in Germany, Dudu is of Brazilian descent through his mother.